Domenico Bernardo Zilotti

-Domenico Bernardo Zilotti (ca. 1730 - ca. 1780 or 1795) was a Venetian engraver.
+Domenico Bernardo Zilotti (ca. 1730 - 1795) was a Venetian engraver.

 Life

 Along with Francesco Zuccarelli, he completed a set of engravings on military subjects based on works by Francesco Simonini.
 Some of his etchings have also been attributed to Marco Ricci.

+Zilotti collaborated with renowned artists of his time.
+This collaboration not only demonstrates Zilotti's talent as an engraver but also his ability to work as a team and adapt to the styles and themes of other artists.
+It was said at the time that any artwork involving a member of the Zilotti family would be acclaimed.
+And the fame proved true.
+Zilotti only participated in works by renowned artists.